ShannonPlatform/shannon-platform/README.md

 # Shannon Home Automation Platform
 this project contains a python package to run your custom design home automation using arduino boards and raspberry pi.
-This project have been developed to work with Homebridge project, because of that some responces in web responce may not be standard.
+This project have been developed to work with Homebridge project, because of that some responses in web response may not be standard.

 ## installation
 you can install this project using pip